PillowD/autohotkey/README.md

 1    simple code examples that work the first time

-2    no library includes (nothing wrong with them, but all the code is now in one spot)
+2    no library includes (nothing wrong with them, but all the code is now right in front of you)

 3    read the comments

+4    be brief

 v2_A_Cursor ;   Report cursor type when you click the mouse working code